 The schedule comparing the School District's original and final budgets and actual results is included in the required supplementary information.
-The final revenue budget was increased by 4.5% to account for better tax collections and state revenues.
-The final expenditures budget was reduced by 4.1% from the original budget to delay planned capital activity.
-Actual expenditures came in less than budgeted by \$1.1 million, or 2.9%, due to conservative budgeting.
+The final revenue budget was increased by 6.3% to account for better tax collections and tuition and fees.
+The final expenditures budget was reduced by 2.9% from the original budget as actual spending activity was realized.
+Actual expenditures came in less than budgeted by \$241,389, due to conservative budgeting.